 When you’re planning a super long trip, it’s easy to trick yourself into thinking you’ll be super high energy the entire time, up for whatever comes next on your itinerary.
 But the truth is, even when we’re doing fun stuff, we do eventually get tired… and your vacation will be much more enjoyable if you have room to sit back, relax, and breathe from time to time.

-Although you can run into trouble finding room at developed campgrounds during the most popular travel seasons, you can usually find a spot for a night or two even if you’re making reservations last minute, so we recommend not nailing down all of your reservations ahead of time.
-Rather, use Google Maps (or whatever your RV route planner of choice may be) to scope out the itinerary, and make a list of cities and sights you’re considering.
-Then, play it by ear along the way, giving yourself the opportunity to stay a few days at that cool Bohemian town or to skip the expensive spot that sounded cooler than it actually turned out to be.
+Although you can run into trouble finding room at developed campgrounds during the most popular travel seasons, you can usually find a spot for a night or two even if you’re making reservations last minute.
+We recommend not nailing down all of your reservations ahead of time.
+Rather, use Google Maps (or your RV route planner of choice) to scope out the itinerary, and make a list of cities and sights you’re considering.
+Then, play it by ear along the way, giving yourself the opportunity to stay a few days at that cool Bohemian town or to skip the expensive spot that sounded better than it actually turned out to be.
 One of the best parts of RVing is the ability to be spontaneous, so take advantage!